AdeshAtole/smc-exporter/README.md

 This Prometheus exporter exposes metrics from the System Management Controller (SMC) on Apple Silicon Macs.
 It provides information about fan speeds and various temperature sensors.

+Despite the System Management Controller (SMC) hardware being exclusive to Intel Macs, the API retains the same name, and this project adheres to that convention.

 ## Features

 - Exposes fan metrics: